bekogluaydin/Hospital-Automation-on-CPlus-with-Console-Screen/README.md

 I used the filing system (used fstream) instead of the database.

-It was an automation that I had done years and years ago when I doesn't have much experience.
+The upload date of the project may appear here in 2020, but It was an automation that I had done years and years ago (2017-2018) when I doesn't have much experience.
 So some things are missing in automation. etc.

 + Patient and Appointment Deletion